-Occasionally disability claimants (applicants) are tempted to exaggerate their medical problems at their hearing.
-This is a huge mistake.
-Losing credibility with the judge is the quickest way to torpedo an otherwise valid disability claim.
+But exaggerating your symptoms is the quickest way to sink an otherwise valid disability claim.
 You don't want to cause the ALJ to doubt what you're saying.
 Here's an example of the kind of exchange that will raise red flags with an ALJ:

-Also, be sure to use examples from your daily life that illustrate your functional limitations.
-Think back to specific instances where your medical issues have caused you problems.
+Be sure to use examples from your daily life that let the judge know what activities you find difficult.
 Did you miss the most recent Thanksgiving with your family because of depression or anxiety?
 Have you dropped dishes and broken them due to arthritis in your hands?
 Are you unable to pick up your young child because of back pain?
-The ALJ is much more likely to convince the ALJ that you're too limited to work if you keep your answers tailored and specific.
+You're more likely to convince the ALJ that you're too limited to work if you keep your answers tailored and specific.

-Finally, the biggest mistake disability claimants make is to try to navigate the system alone.
+The biggest mistake disability claimants make is to try to navigate the system alone.
 An experienced disability attorney can prepare you for your hearing and greatly increase your chances of being approved.
 You can find an attorney or representative near you by using our attorney locator tool here.